 Ask the students problems like 3×4, 5×6, and so on and encourage them to find the correct array. (make sure the students understand how arrays work).
 Ask them to write the answer on the array card (they can count the tiles).
 Now ask the problem the reversed way.
 2×3 becomes 3×2.
 Can they find that array?
 The students might turn the shape or find the same one.
 Once they compare it they can see that it is the same shape.
 You can also ask them to find smaller arrays that make the bigger one like the example above.
 They will find two ways to make it.

-Practice the associative property of multiplication that says that the grouping of the numbers does not matter when multiplying a series of values together.
+Practice the associative property of multiplication according to which the grouping of the numbers does not matter when multiplying a series of values together.
 For example(5×4)x2= 5x(4×2)

 Give students a few same array cards colored in different ways and ask them to write the equation for it.
 Discuss how the tile count is the same.
 Give them an array-card (non-colored) and ask them to color it themselves creating different arrays that will allow them to multiply 3 or more numbers.